Transferring Credits into BHCC

 Can I get credit for learning acquired outside the traditional college environment, CLEP, AP credit or military service?

 Bunker Hill Community College’s Prior Learning Assessment program (PLA) provides evaluation and, when appropriate, awards academic credits for learning acquired outside the traditional college environment.
 This includes: credit by departmental examination, College-Level Examination Program (CLEP), Advanced Placement Examinations (AP) credit, Military Evaluation; and Workplace Training.
 To learn more, visit Prior Learning Assessment.

 Our Veterans Center is committed to providing veterans, active duty military, Guard/Reservists, and their eligible dependents with a smooth transition to college and a successful educational experience.
 Learn more.

 Can I use credits earned outside of the United States?

-If you earned credits at colleges and universities located outside of the United States, you must obtain a detailed course-by-course evaluation of your foreign transcripts utilizing a credential evaluation service.
-Here are a few organizations to choose from:
+If you earned credits at a university located outside of the United States, you must obtain a detailed course-by-course evaluation of your international transcripts utilizing a credential evaluation service.
+Organizations our students frequently use are: